mfinelli/cmsc-421-project-3/README.md

 your advantage.

 You may use functions in core.logic in your find-plan code.
-But exercise caution, poorly written relations can take a very long time to execute.
+But exercise caution, carelessly written relations can take a very long time to execute.

 **Test your program.** We will provide some initial states and goals (that we'd expect your find-plan to be able to solve).
 You should write more of your own.

+(Note that we will not ever test your program on an invalid goal, e.g. a block stacked on itself.
+You do not have to check for these cases.)

 **In particular, make sure your code will run as submitted.** (i.e. before you submit, close the REPL, restart it and reload your code).
 Clojure requires